 Nearby, there is a shrine dedicated to Baba Noor Shah.
 The grave at the shrine is unusually long, measuring around 9 yards.
 However, the shrine itself is not as old as the Harrapan civilization.

 There is also an old mosque close to the shrine, which may have some connection to Baba Noor Shah.
 During the excavations, various artifacts, including copper vessels, have been found at the site.
-Additionally, there are structures that resemble bathrooms and vessels used for storing grains.
+Additionally, some structures resemble bathrooms and vessels used for storing grains.

 Where is Harappa Village in Pakistan?

 Today, the Harappa archaeological site is a popular tourist attraction and is considered one of the most important archaeological sites in South Asia.
-The site includes the ruins of the ancient city of Harappa, as well as several other nearby settlements from the same time period.
-The site is known for its impressive architectural features, such as the complex drainage systems and multi-story buildings.
+The site includes the ruins of the ancient city of Harappa, as well as several other nearby settlements from the same time.
+The site is known for its impressive architectural features, such as complex drainage systems and multi-story buildings.

 Architecture & Urban Planning: The Great Bath